 - Call the doctor right away if the normal dose does not work as well.

-- Talk with the doctor before you travel.
-You will need to bring enough of this drug for use during travel.
+- Talk with the doctor before your child travels.
+Your child will need to bring enough of this drug for use during travel.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.